m0rphtail/research/src/content/rise-of-decentralized-social-networks.md

 Many research efforts have recently been focused to the many functional aspects of OSNs, which has resulted in OSN systems being increasingly user-friendly [4].
 Users' privacy, on the other hand, is found to be easily breached in OSNs.
 Despite the fact that most OSNs allow users to alter privacy settings to limit other users' access, there are no suitable technical methods to govern OSN providers' access or prohibit them from sharing data with third parties.
 For example, in March 2018, The New York Times reported that a company improperly obtained information of more than 50 million users on Facebook, and the data breach incident actually occurred in 2015 [5].
 Similar situations have come to notice, numerous times in the past.
 The major reason for these incidents is that the existing OSNs with centralized structures can fully control all users’ information, and in the meanwhile, users can only believe that the OSN providers can protect their private information.
 With OSNs, users cannot even be certain whether the OSN providers will erase their data or not, if they choose to delete their information after deleting their accounts.

-The regulatory scrutiny that platforms such as Facebook, Twitter and Instagram have found themselves under in recent years appears to have taken its toll on consumers, who increasingly are losing trust in social media, with some saying they use it less as a result.
+In recent years, the regulatory scrutiny that the platforms such as Facebook, Twitter and Instagram have found themselves in, appears to have taken toll on the platform's consumers, who increasingly are losing trust in social media, with some using it less as a result.
 In a poll of more than 2,000 people, 63% said that they had lost trust in social media platforms.
 As a result, 22% said they use social media less.
 Meanwhile, 61% of users said that they were now more careful about the privacy of their posts.
 More than half (59%) said that political advertising should be regulated on social media during elections or referendums.
 [6]